18F/handbook/_pages/policies/employee-resources-policies/performance-management.md

 ### Selecting Time Off Award in lieu of cash performance award

-For the FY19 performance review cycle, employees who would like a time off award ***in lieu of cash*** must elect their award type preference in HR Links no later than November 14, 2019.
+For the FY19 performance review cycle, employees who would like a time off award ***in lieu of cash*** must select their award type preference in HR Links no later than November 14, 2019.
 If time-off is not indicated in HR Links, then the default will be a cash award.
+If you've selected a time off award in previous performance review cycles, this may still be active in HR Links; make sure to delete that selection if you would like to receive the cash individual performance reward instead.

 ***Note: Award time off must be used within one year of issuance.***